The kind of beekeeper you decide to be, will influence the beekeeping

 Beekeeping equipment can be very expensive, and the cost can be off putting.
 Think carefully before you invest, and shop around.
 If you are thinking of buying used beekeeping equipment, then be careful in selection and how you clean it.

-Here are some things you might need:
+Here are some things for your list:

 A ‘hive tool’ – this is a tool designed for a variety of jobs.
 It can be used to clean hives and assist in the separating of frames.
 It has a sharp, hooked edge.

 A smoker – using a smoker is meant to calm the bees – strange as it may seem, by inducing s stress response in the bees.
 You could minimise the need to use this technique by trying out icing sugar (or powdered sugar if you are in the USA) in a puffer instead, at least in some circumstances.
-Check my page featuring beekeeping videos - there is a great little video about 'pocket tools', including a puffer for icing sugar!
+Check my page featuring beekeeping videos - there is a great little video about 'pocket tools', including a puffer for icing/powdered sugar!

 ....such as a National or a WBC hive rather than a top bar hive, then you will also need a range of beekeeping equipment such as: